Matt-Mf/Mio-Sito/content/Privacy.md

 +++
 >THIS SITE COLLECTS ONLY THE DATA THAT USERS HAVE SENT TO ME THROUGH THE CONTACT FORM

->THIS SITE DOESN'T COLLECT DATA THROUGH COOKIES.
+>THIS SITE DOESN'T COLLECT DATA THROUGH COOKIES OR ANALYTICS SERVICE.

 >WHAT DATA DOES THIS WEBSITE COLLECT?
 >Data relating to your identity, such as your full name and email address.
->No third party service has access to users' personal data.
+>No third party service has access to users personal data.

 >HOW IS MY DATA COLLECTED?
 >Directly through the contact form when you communicate with me.